Rex D. Davis

 Rex Darwin Davis (June 11, 1924 – January 7, 2008) was an American law enforcement official who served as the first director of the Bureau of Alcohol, Tobacco, and Firearms, which later became known as the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Early life and education

-Davis was born June 11, 1924 in Skiatook, Oklahoma.
+Davis was born June 11, 1924, in Skiatook, Oklahoma.
 He studied at the University of Oklahoma in 1942, though his education was interrupted by World War II.
 During his time in the military, he flew thirty-three combat missions with the Eighth Air Force.
 He returned to civilian life a first lieutenant, decorated with the Air Medal and Purple Heart.

 After serving in the United States Army Air Forces from 1943 to 1946, he married and completed a law degree in 1949.
-During the 1965–1966 school year, he was a visiting student the Woodrow Wilson School of Public and International Affairs at Princeton University.
+During the 1965–1966 school year, he was a visiting student at the Woodrow Wilson School of Public and International Affairs at Princeton University.